On a possible effective four-boson interaction and its implications at the upgraded LHC: Weinberg mixing angle and the fine structure constant

 \section{Weinberg mixing angle and the fine structure constant}

-Let us demonstrate a simple model, which illustrates how the well-known Weinberg mixing angle could be calculated.
+Let us demonstrate a simple model, which illustrates how the well-known Weinberg mixing angle could be defined.
 Let us consider a possibility of a spontaneous generation of the following effective interaction of electroweak gauge bosons

 where we maintain the residual gauge invariance for the electromagnetic field.
-Here index $a$ corresponds to charged $W$-s, that is it takes values $1,\,2$, while index $b$ corresponds to three components of $W$ defined by the initial formulation of the electro-weak interaction.
-Definition of coefficients in~(\ref{eq:LeffWZ}) corresponds to a convenient form for Feynman rules for corresponding vertices, {\it e.g.} for the first term in~ (\ref{eq:LeffWZ}) the vertex reads
+Here indices $a,d$ correspond to charged $W$-s, that is they take values $1,\,2$, while index $b$ corresponds to three components of $W$ defined by the initial formulation of the electro-weak interaction.
+Definition~(\ref{eq:LeffWZ}) corresponds to convenient rule for Feynman rules for corresponding vertices, {\it e.g.} for the first term in~ (\ref{eq:LeffWZ})